pyjamabrah/pyjamabrah/content/products/c-language/index.md

           description: "Understanding what the system does as a result of the C program becomes very simple once we know how the C statements may be translated to the assembly code.
 We will thus spend time mastering the structure of the Assembly programs and the instructions available to us."
           sectionDuration: "1 hr 13 min"
           chapters:
-            - chapter: "12: Anatomy of Assembly Program, writing code, debugging in GDB"
+            - chapter: "Anatomy of Assembly Program, writing code, debugging in GDB"
               preview: ""
               type: "video"
               meta: 26:59
               attachments: 0
-            - chapter: "13: Decomposing C to Assembly and the relation"
+            - chapter: "Decomposing C to Assembly and the relation"
               preview: ""
               type: "video"
               meta: 28:15
               attachments: 0
-            - chapter: "14: Getting CPU from assembly to jump to C program"
+            - chapter: "Getting CPU from assembly to jump to C program"
               preview: ""
               type: "video"
               meta: 18:01